AgentArk: Distilling Multi-Agent Intelligence into a Single LLM Agent: Experiments

+\textbf{Comparison with On-Policy Self-Distillation.} We compare with on-policy self-distillation (SD)~\citep{zhao2026self}, where the model improves itself using its own generated trajectories.
+Our PAD method outperforms SD (+0.99\% vs. +1.62\% on GSM8K).
+The results highlight a fundamental distinction in supervision signals.
+Specifically, SD relies on self-generated trajectories, which are constrained by the exploration capability of the student model; \method leverages teacher-induced MAS reasoning trajectories, providing richer and more structured supervision that captures diverse reasoning behaviors beyond the student’s own exploration.
+Overall, these results suggest that MAS distillation offers a more informative and structured learning signal than purely on-policy self-distillation, leading to more effective reasoning transfer.

-To better understand why distillation works, we conduct a focused analysis on the reasoning quality by combining perplexity analysis and LLM-based qualitative evaluation with detailed case study.
+\textbf{Perplexity Analysis.} We then conduct reasoning quality analysis by combining perplexity and LLM-based qualitative evaluation.
 For each dataset, we randomly sample $100$ examples.

-\textbf{Perplexity Analysis.} We first measure the perplexity (\citep{bengio2003neural}; details in Appendix \ref{app:perplexity_cal}) of distilled models on held-out samples from GSM8K, focusing on reasoning tokens using Qwen3-32B and 0.6B as the teacher and student models, respectively.
-Perplexity measures how well a model predicts the next token in a sequence; lower values indicate the model’s reasoning steps are more predictable and coherent, aligning with our goal of producing structured reasoning trajectories.
-The results are in \Cref{tab:reasoning_quality}.
-All distilled models achieve substantially lower reasoning perplexity than the single ones, indicating that distillation improves the predictability of the student's reasoning.
-This suggests that distillation not only helps the model produce more fluent outputs, but also encourages more structured and consistent reasoning trajectories.
+We measure the perplexity (\citep{bengio2003neural}; details in Appendix \ref{app:perplexity_cal}) of distilled models on held-out samples from GSM8K, focusing on reasoning tokens using Qwen3-32B and 0.6B as the teacher and student models, respectively.
+Perplexity measures how well a model predicts the next token in a sequence; lower values indicate the model’s reasoning steps are more predictable and coherent, aligning with our goal of producing structured reasoning trajectories. \Cref{tab:reasoning_quality} shows that all distilled models achieve substantially lower reasoning perplexity than the single ones, indicating that distillation improves the predictability of the student's reasoning.
+This suggests that distillation not only helps produce more fluent outputs, but also encourages more structured and consistent reasoning trajectories.